ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 ### LDAP URL

 The LDAP URL follows a standard scheme.

+!!! note "URL Scheme"
+    `<ldap>://<server-dns>:<port>/<target-entry-dn>?<username-attribute>?<scope>?<filter>`

+**protocol:** `ldap` or `ldaps` for secure connections.
+SystemLink does not support STARTTL, which allows connections over non-TLS and then initiate a TLS handshake.

+**server-dns:** The LDAP server SystemLink is connecting to.

+**port:** The port of the LDAP server.
+If your LDAP server is backed by Windows Active Directory, you may point to the global catalog on port 3268 to log in cross-domain (forest).

-The URL determines the server to connect to, the server's port, a base search distinguished name (DN), and the attribute that determines the SystemLink username for login.
+**target-entry-dn:** The base search distinguished name (DN) for the LDAP directory

+**user-name-attribute:** The attribute that determines the SystemLink username for login.

+**scope:** The **scope** of the directory search.
+Scope defaults to `sub` but can be set to `one` to restrict to users within the base DN.

+**filter:** The LDAP search filter.
+This defaults to `objectClass=*` to find find all objects in the directory.
+This allows you to restrict login to users who have a specific attribute.

-!!! note "Basic LDAP URL Scheme"
+!!! note "Basic LDAP URL Example"

-    **Structure:** `ldap://<server-dns>:<port>/<target-entry-dn>?<username-attribute>`

     **Example:** `ldap://example.com:389/dc=example,dc=com?sAMAccountName`

     In this example the server is `example.com`, the port is 389, the base search DN is `dc=example,dc=com` and the LDAP attribute used for user login is `sAMAccountName`.

 !!! note "Example LDAP URLs specifying different usernames for the user Jane Doe"